 - Special Events

-She is managed the development of a city ordinance to legalize and regulate the cannabis industry in the City of Chula Vista and continues to lead a team developing regulations.
-She negotiated the transfer of the 155-acre USOC Training Center to the City, negotiated an agreement for an operator and an agreement with the Easton Archery Center of Excellence and lead the team that managed the construction of a 100-bed athlete housing facility.
-She led negotiations with employee groups to implement pension reform and other cost saving measures that provided immediate savings of $6 million a year; implemented automation efforts for payroll, training, hiring, benefits, and other operations; and promotes innovation through technology to improve access to city services.
+She was responsible for the development of a city ordinance to legalize and regulate the cannabis industry in the City of Chula Vista and has led a team through implementation.
+She negotiated the transfer of the 155-acre USOC Training Center to the City.
+She negotiated an agreement for an operator of the Center and an agreement with the Easton Archery Center of Excellence to continue to operate within the Center and led the team that managed the construction of a 100-bed athlete housing facility along with an Athlete Therapy Center.
+She led labor negotiations with employee groups to implement pension reform that provided immediate savings of $6 million a year to the City of Chula Vista; implemented automation efforts for payroll, training, hiring, benefits, and other operations; and promotes innovation through technology to improve access to city services.
 She has moved up the ranks in the Human Resources department, serving as Director of Human Resources and Information Technology before assuming the Deputy City Manager position.

 Bacon’s career in municipal government also includes serving in finance (7 years) and human resources (10 years) positions at the County of San Diego and Mesa County in Grand Junction, Colorado.

 Bacon has a bachelor of science degree in Organization Management/Human Resources Management from Colorado Christian University and a master of science degree in Human Resource Management and Training from University of Leicester.
 A Certificate from Harvard Business School – Strategic Negotiations: Dealmaking for the long term and a Certificate from Stanford University, Bill Lane Center for the American West – Local Governance Summer Institute.
-She participates in a number of professional organizations including City County Assistant/Deputy City Managers, City County Managers Association, and International City Managers Association.
+She participates in a number of professional organizations including, City County Managers Association, and International City Managers Association.

 |276 Fourth Avenue